 The best DRZ125 mods for your money are:

 - Suspension upgrade (stiffer springs for your weight)

 The DRZ125 does well with most mods because it’s so choked up as stock from the factory.
 Even a simple exhaust upgrade with some jet tuning will make a noticeable difference.

 However, you’ll want to beef up the suspension if you’re above 120lbs or riding it aggressively.

 Want to ride with control & confidence?

 The fastest way to become a better and safer rider is to get some formal training.
-I want to make that possible for you by showing you proper riding technique and why it’s so important to help you stay in control on the bike and prevent crashes.
+I want to make that possible for you by showing you proper riding techniques and why it’s so important to help you stay in control of the bike and prevent crashes.
 Click here to learn how.